MeenaEaswaran/BMI-5330-Introduction-to-Bioinformatics/README.md

 # BMI 5330: Introduction to Bioinformatics

+# Project Title: Calpain10 (CAPN10): Unraveling its Significance in Polycystic Ovary Syndrome (PCOS) and Insulin Resistance

 Polycystic Ovary Syndrome (PCOS) is a prevalent hormonal disorder affecting 1 in 10 women worldwide, characterized by symptoms such as anovulation, menstrual irregularities, obesity, and insulin resistance.
 Insulin resistance is a key feature in PCOS, contributing to associated risks like Type 2 Diabetes Mellitus.